gabrielle-lau/Mitigating-Gender-Bias-in-Dialogue-Generation/README.md

 # Mitigating Gender Bias in Dialogue Generation
-This is the source code for my thesis on "Mitigating Gender Bias in Dialogue Generation" for the degree of MPhil in Machine Learning and Machine Intelligence at University of Cambridge.
+This is the source code for my thesis on "Mitigating Gender Bias in Dialogue Generation" submitted for the MPhil in Machine Learning and Machine Intelligence at University of Cambridge.

-The [ParlAI](https://github.com/facebookresearch/ParlAI) framework is utilised and the modified ParlAI scripts are included in `src/`.
+The [ParlAI](https://github.com/facebookresearch/ParlAI) Python framework (version 1.2.0) is utilised throughout the thesis and the modified ParlAI scripts are included in `src/`.
 The modified code blocks are marked with the comment `# Thesis`.
+The other scripts primarily written using standard Python packages are incluced in `scripts/`.

 An overview of the project is presented below.